top

 2008 the National Art Centre, Tokyo, Japan

-Lily Lion MB34523, MB35621, MB35644 and MB034152 paintings are beautiful and inspiring and have the physical presence of the much contemporary work of art.
+Lily paintings are have the physical presence of the much contemporary work of art, giving an illusion of multi-dimensional appearance of space.

 Ilyarn or Ilyarnayt plant is a common variety of Acacia.
 It is particularly appreciated for the abundance of edible grubs living in its roots (known simply as ilyarnayt and are similar to a witchetty grub) and also its seeds (ntang ilyarnayt).